 Five Facial Treatment Trends To Try In 2023

-With the launch of FaceGym at Mecca’s flagship Sydney store back in January and the celebrity-endorsed, needle-free lifting treatment EMFACE® launching at select clinics in Sydney a month later, it seems as though new facial treatments are having a moment.
-We’ve put together a round-up of facial treatment trends (spa and wellness trends in 2023) to try this year to take your facial care up a notch.
+With the launch of FaceGym at Mecca’s flagship Sydney store back in January 2023 and the celebrity-endorsed, needle-free lifting treatment EMFACE® launching at select clinics in Sydney a month later, it seemed as though new facial treatments were having a moment.
+Three years on, the evolution has accelerated.
+We’ve put together a round-up of facial treatment trends for 2026 to take your facial care up a notch—from spa rituals to medical longevity protocols.

 1. Facial massages and muscle stimulation

-Facial massage is nothing new, but it seems as though this treatment – which involves the holistic movement of the muscles in the face and neck to improve facial muscle integrity – is playing a central role in 2023’s facial treatment trends.
+Facial massage is nothing new, but this treatment—which involves the holistic movement of the muscles in the face and neck to improve facial muscle integrity—is playing an even more central role in 2026’s facial treatment trends.

 2. Highly personalised facials